skyfe79/Awesome/README.md

 ## Rust

+- [vibe-kanban](https://github.com/BloopAI/vibe-kanban) - Get 10X more out of Claude Code, Codex or any coding agent
-- [axum](https://github.com/tokio-rs/axum) - Ergonomic and modular web framework built with Tokio, Tower, and Hyper
+- [axum](https://github.com/tokio-rs/axum) - HTTP routing and request-handling library for Rust that focuses on ergonomics and modularity
 - [edit](https://github.com/microsoft/edit) - We all edit.
 - [codex](https://github.com/openai/codex) - Lightweight coding agent that runs in your terminal
 - [uv](https://github.com/astral-sh/uv) - An extremely fast Python package and project manager, written in Rust.